Ongoing service disruptions

 - Open the Systems Manager console.

-- Choose Host Management, and then choose Next.
+- For Host Management, choose Create.

 - In the Configuration options section, choose the options that you want to allow for your configuration.

 - In the Targets section, choose how you want to configure your host management.
-You can do this for your Entire organization, Custom organizational units (OUs), or for the Current account that you're signed in to.

 - Choose Create.